The Soap Myth: Production history

-The play was originally developed in a workshop run in July 2009 at the Dog Run Repertory Company.
-That workshop was directed by Larissa Lury with a cast that included Katia Asche, Victor Barbella, Aaron Costa-Ganis, Louise Flaningam and Joel Friedman.
-A new, rewritten version had a brief run in the Spring of 2012 Off Broadway at The Roundabout Theater's Harold and Mimi Steinberg Theatre Center.
-The cast was Greg Mullavey, Andi Potamkin, Dee Pelletier and Donald Corren under the direction of Arnold Mittlelman.
+The play was originally developed in July 2009 in a workshop run at the Dog Run Repertory Company.
+It was directed by Larissa Lury with a cast including Katia Asche, Victor Barbella, Aaron Costa-Ganis, Louise Flaningam and Joel Friedman.
+A new, rewritten version ran briefly in the early 2012 off-Broadway at The Roundabout Theater's Harold and Mimi Steinberg Theatre Center.
+It was directed by Arnold Mittelman with a cast including Greg Mullavey, Andi Potamkin, Dee Pelletier and Donald Corren.

 On May 2, 2016, The Soap Myth was presented as a reading at the Bruno Walter Auditorium at the Lincoln Center Library for the Performing Arts.
-The reading starred legendary 7-time Emmy Award winning actor Ed Asner and 2-time Tony Award nominee Jayne Atkinson along with Blair Baker and Donald Corren.
-The reading, produced by Burke-Cohen Entertainment, was the flagship event of Remembrance Readings, a national program in honor of Holocaust Memorial Day presented by the National Jewish Theater Foundation.
+The reading starred 7-time Emmy Award winning actor Ed Asner and 2-time Tony Award nominee Jayne Atkinson alongside Blair Baker and Corren.
+The reading, produced by Burke-Cohen Entertainment, was the flagship event of Remembrance Readings, a national program in honor of Holocaust Memorial Day by the National Jewish Theater Foundation.

-During the week of February 21, 2017, "The Soap Myth" had 5 West Coast readings: @ Marin Academy and Marin Theater Company (San Francisco), @ Shomrei Torah Synagogue in West Hills (LA), University Synagogue in Irvine and at Center Theatre Group's Kirk Douglas Theatre in Culver City (LA).
-The cast was Ed Asner, Tovah Feldshuh, Blair Baker and Donald Corren under the direction of Pam Berlin.
+During the week commencing February 21, 2017, "The Soap Myth" had 5 West Coast readings.
+These were at the Academy and Marin Theater Company, the Shomrei Torah Synagogue in West Hills, Los Angeles, University Synagogue in Irvine and at Center Theatre Group's Kirk Douglas Theatre in Culver City.
+They were directed by Pam Berlin and had a cast of Asner, Tovah Feldshuh, Baker and Corren.